Contact information on the site - 9 tips

 When it comes to displaying contact information on your site, it doesn't have to be limited to just below the contact page.

-In this text, you will learn some tips on how to effectively display contact information on your site.
+In this text, you will learn some tips on how to effectively display contact information on the site.
 This is done so that as many people as possible both send you a message and call your company number.

 How do you display contact information on your site?